Bryan Patterson (squash player)

 Bryan Patterson (born 1947) is a former professional squash player from England.

 Career

 Patterson was born in County Durham and educated at Barnard Castle School.

+In 1973 Patterson reached the final of the World Amateur Squash Championship in South Africa, where he lost to Australian Cam Nancarrow.
 He reached number 19 in world rankings in September 1976 and number 2 in the United Kingdom.

 Patterson won a gold medal for the England men's national squash team at the European Squash Team Championships in 1973.

 In addition to playing a pioneering role in domestic and international circuits, he has given much of his time to charitable and educational endeavours.
 Bryan Patterson is currently Squash Director at City Squash in The Bronx, New York.